-When architecting and developing applications, there are several approaches that could be considered where
+When architecting and developing applications, there are several approaches that could be considered.

-On the other hand, when creating business applications, there is often a need for a data access layer to some
+When creating business applications, there is often a need for a data access layer to some database.

-database.
-This is where Entity Framework (EF) Core jumps in.
+This is where Entity Framework Core (EF) jumps in.
 In fact, domain-driven design and EF Core can

-perfectly go hand in hand.
-This course will discuss the concepts of domain-driven design and how EF
+go perfectly hand in hand.
+This course will discuss the concepts of domain-driven design and

 DDD works very well for long-lasting software projects that will undergo many changes triggered by changing and new

 requirements.
 How do you ensure that existing functionality doesn't get broken?
 This is where testing comes into play.

 Participants learn about modern architecture and will get a hands-on approach to building a web site